andrewhuang2019/EECS348Project/README.md

 True | F  [Inconsistent characters]

 More examples can be found in the [Test Cases](doc/TestCases.pdf) document.
+All given inputs and outputs can be referenced in the [Outputs](doc/Outputs.pdf) document.

 ## Quick Start (How to Run):